uk27/OnlineRecommender/Tutorial-2.md

 ```

+> Combine the training data and the classifications for each row

 ```Python

 # Combine the original training data classification labels and the we predicted.
 labelsAndPredictions = training_boston.map(lambda lp: lp.label).zip(prediction)

 ```

+> Compare the labels on the training data.
+The function .filter() will select the records that did not match, finding the error rate.

 ```Python